SayantanHRoy/Econ642_Fall2024/README.md

-# test-repo
+# Econ 642
-This is a test repo
+This is a repository for my computation macroeconomics class